 Readers will also learn what it is that drives the disruptive and frightening symptoms accompanying post-deployment PTSD - such as flashbacks, the 'freeze reaction', runaway heart rate, dissociative reactions, 'shut down', and failure to distinguish 'then' from 'now'.
 Think 'amygdala' and 'stress chemicals' - and 'fight or flight'.

 Readers will learn multiple approaches to working with veterans who are experiencing post-deployment PTSD, Substance Use Disorders (SUDs), Depression, and other disabling symptoms of trauma in the battlefield - including CBT to educate and help the veteran structure his own recovery.

 Readers will obtain an understanding of the unique MILITARY CULTURE - particularly within battlefield Units - which is critical to survival, but which also makes it more difficult to return to home.

-Read on below, for a brief overview of each course, and the goals for each.
-The links in the descriptions of these courses (below) will take you directly to the catalog - where you can read more about each course and sign up if you wish.
+Read on below, for a brief overview of each course, and the goals for each - or just click the link in the description of each course (below) to go directly to the catalog - where you can read more about each course and can sign up if you wish.

 UNDERSTANDING POST-DEPLOYMENT TRAUMA IN AND AFTER THE WAR ZONE - and HOW TO ADDRESS IT.